 - Choose to add a Google Drive item, File, Link, or Text.
-Click Search KB if you know the answer already exists.
+Click Search KB to send a resource that already exists in the knowledge base.

-- Enter your answer and make sure to add keywords.
+- Complete the answer and make sure to add keywords.

 - Click Add.

-- On your keyboard, press "enter" to send the answer to your request.
+- On your keyboard, press Enter to send the answer to the end requester.

-- Click the checkmark on the upper right to resolve the request.
+- Click mark as done on the upper right to resolve the request.

-- Asking a similar question in natural language from Slack or Email.
+- Asking similar questions in natural language from another channel.

 - Adding the same answer again by clicking Search KB instead of Google Drive, File, Link, or Text.